frank-Regal/augmented_reality_robot_control/README.md

 # Augmented Reality Robot Control
 ### About
-HoloLens 2 augmented reality application to remotely teleop robotic arms.
+HoloLens 2 augmented reality application used to enable users to remotely teleop robotic arms.
+This is a Unity Application.

 Currently Supported Arms:
 - ReThink Robotics Baxter Dual Arm